MoriTanosuke/glacieruploader/README.md

     Option                                  Description
     ------                                  -----------
+    -a, --calculate <File>                  calculate hashsum for a file
     -c, --create                            creates a new vault
-    --ca, --calculate <File>                calculate hashsum for a file
     --credentials <File>                    path to your aws credentials file
                                               (default: /home/carsten/aws.
                                               properties)
     -d, --delete                            deletes an existing archive
-    --delete-vault, --dv                    deletes an existing vault
-    --endpoint <URL>                        URL of the amazon AWS endpoint where
+    -e, --endpoint <URL>                    URL of the amazon AWS endpoint where
                                               your vault is
-    --list-inventory                        retrieve the inventory listing of a
+    -l, --list-inventory                    retrieve the inventory listing of a
                                               vault
     -o, --download                          download an existing archive
+    -r, --delete-vault                      deletes an existing vault
     -t, --target <File>                     filename to store downloaded archive
     -u, --upload <File>                     start uploading a new archive
     -v, --vault                             name of your vault

 Examples
 ========